 The Power Of Top Dressing Your Lawn With Compost

 Topdressing with compost can be done throughout the year with a few exceptional months.
 We will not topdress in the heat of the summer, or when the ground freezes, the first couple months of the year.
-With an established lawn, the process needs to be perfomed multiple times per year, for consecutive years, to make a significant impact.
+With an established lawn, the process needs to be performed multiple times per year, for consecutive years, to make a significant impact.
 Without tilling compost into your existing soil, we can only apply soo much at one time, without burying your current lawn.
-Topdressing, utilized at time of aeration and overseeding, helps accelerate the incorporation of organic matter into the soil.
-We are currently conducting studies, to try an eliminate all sythetic, bagged fertilizer from our lawn and still maintain a suitable amount of nutrients, for the plant to access.
+Topdressing, utilized at the time of aeration and overseeding, helps accelerate the incorporation of organic matter into the soil.
+We are currently conducting studies, to try and eliminate all synthetic, bagged fertilizer from our lawn and still maintain a suitable amount of nutrients, for the plant to access.

-In the picture at the bottom you can see why Aeration Seeding & Compost
+In the picture at the bottom, you can see why Aeration Seeding & Compost

 Topdressing can be very effective when used, in combination.
 This will allow compost and seed to penetrate, deep into the established soil.
 Incorporating compost, into the existing soil, will accelerate the process of creating topsoil.
-Compost also, insulates and provides moisture for newly seeded areas, drastically improving the germination rate.
+Compost also insulates and provides moisture for newly seeded areas, drastically improving the germination rate.